 The Psychology of Needs is based on the idea that pleasure and pain are the constitutive elements of every emotion and feeling, and that they depend, respectively, on the satisfaction and the lack of satisfaction of particular needs.

-A consequence of this idea is that, in order to suffer as little as possible and enjoy as much as possible, a human being should satisfy in the best possible and sustainable way a set of needs of his own and (given our interdependence) of others.
+A consequence of this idea is that to suffer as little as possible and enjoy as much as possible, a human being should satisfy in the best possible and sustainable way a set of needs of his own and (given our interdependence) of others.

-This book offers a number of useful ideas and tools to that purpose.
+This book offers several useful ideas and tools for that purpose.
 It contains: